RosanaGarciap/notelistKotlin/README.md

 # Overview
 ## Kotlin
+*"Kotlin is a modern but already mature programming language designed to make developers happier.
+It's concise, safe, interoperable with Java and other languages, and provides many ways to reuse code between multiple platforms for productive programming."*[Kotlin official webpage](https://youtu.be/F2ic9i4Tg24)

 ## About this Project
 When you want to learn a new programming language, and already have a strong fundation in OOP, surely you already know that the first basic programming skills you need to learn include: how to print strings, declare variables, define functions, use loop structures and if-else sentences, all these before get started with classes, etc. And only after you know all the basic programming skills you are ready to go further.